Value Added Processing

 • VEHICLE REQUIRED?
 Yes

-• LANGUAGES SPOKEN: English.
-Basic Spanish.
+• LANGUAGES SPOKEN: English, Basic Spanish

 Quackenbush Farm is located in the beautiful Clackamas River Valley, about 30 minutes southeast of Portland.
 Our focus has primarily been diversified, organic, fresh market veggies.
 The farm is a thriving business with our main markets being our weekend farmer’s markets, wholesale (school districts), restaurants, and a small on-site farm stand.

-Quackenbush Farm started in 2013 as a partnership between 4 friends.
+Quackenbush Farm started in 2013 in Washington State as a partnership between 4 friends.
 We were young, motivated, and wanted to grow a business based around community health and vitality.
 Each of us contributed a thousand dollars as startup, or seed money, and kept our day jobs.
 We found a rental with property with a brave landlord and within a month of signing the lease, we plowed the field.

-We are looking for two full time apprentices to commit to the full season from early April to the end of October or optionally through November.
+We are looking for two full time Apprentices to commit to the full season from early April to the end of October or optionally through November.
 The flow of a typical farm year for our staff follows the 3 seasons of spring, summer, and fall:

 Spring (April, May, early June) – The focus of this season is greenhouse work, field preparation, building/refurbishing farm infrastructure, and planting.